semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 ### `focus-metavariable`

-The `focus-metavariable` operator puts the focus, or _zooms in_, on the code region matched by a metavariable.
+The `focus-metavariable` operator puts the focus, or _zooms in_, on the code region matched by a single metavariable or a list of metavariables.
 For example, to find all functions arguments annotated with the type `bad` you may write the following pattern:

 ```yaml
 pattern: |